FAQ

 • My practice is primarily private pay, which allows for greater flexibility in treatment, session focus, and the therapeutic approaches I offer.

-For individual therapy only, I am in-network with select insurance plans through Headway, a secure third-party platform that manages insurance billing.
-When using insurance, sessions must meet medical necessity requirements and include a mental health diagnosis, as required by insurance providers.
+For individual therapy, I am in-network with select insurance plans through Headway, a secure third-party platform that manages insurance billing.
+Select insurance plans include Aetna, Anthem Blue Cross California, Oxford, (Optum) and United Healthcare.

 If you’re unsure which option is the best fit, we can explore this together during a consultation.